 Skull tattoos have been around longer than Twinkies, and it’s with good reason.
-Skulls represent a mysterious anomaly, and many have tatted the mark to represent the obvious – death – while other use it as a form of intimidation or a mark of positive nature.
+Skulls represent a mysterious anomaly, and many have tatted the mark to represent the obvious – death – while others use it as a form of intimidation or a mark of positive nature.

 Killer piece by Fernie Andrade

 Now some of you may be wondering how a skull tattoo can represent something positive, and it’s easier to understand when you have a creative mind – and an explanation.
 You see, many people tattoo skulls on them to remind them about the fragility of life.
 It also serves as a reminder that every second we live, we die.
-With respect to that, it comes as reminder to live life to its fullest and cherish the time you have on earth.
+With respect to that, it comes as a reminder to live life to its fullest and cherishes the time you have on earth.

 Skull & Smoke by Andy Pho